sg893052/sonic-buildimage/L2/DHCP_Snooping/DHCP_Snooping_HLD.md

 	To bind a static IPv4 address to a Layer 2 interface sonic(config)#[no] ip source binding *IP-address* *MAC-address* vlan *vlan-id* {interface <interface name>}

         To clear all IP DHCP Snooping binding entries sonic(config)# clear ip dhcp snooping binding

         To clear a specific IP DHCP Snooping binding entry sonic(config)# clear ip dhcp snooping binding *IP-address* *MAC-address* vlan *vlan-id* {interface <interface name>}

 	To bind a static IPv6 address to a Layer 2 interface sonic(config)#[no] ipv6 source binding *IP-address* *MAC-address* vlan *vlan-id* {interface <interface name>}

         To clear all IPv6 DHCP Snooping binding entries sonic(config)# clear ipv6 dhcp snooping binding

         To clear a specific IPv6 DHCP Snooping binding entry sonic(config)# clear ipv6 dhcp snooping binding *IP-address* *MAC-address* vlan *vlan-id* {interface <interface name>}

 ##### 3.7.1.1.5 Configure an interface as trusted
 This command is executed in interface mode.
+This command can be applied on a range of interfaces.

 	To configure/unconfigure trust for an interface for DHCPv4 Snooping sonic(config-if)#[no] ip dhcp snooping trust